 - No special powders like maca or ashwagandha (they’re great for hormones, but when drinking two smoothies a day, you run the risk of using too much).

 It can be a green smoothie or an all-fruit smoothie; whatever you like.
-Just as long as you stick to the above guidelines and give it a go for 7 days.
+Just make sure to stick to the above guidelines and give it a go for 7 days.

 2. Go Easy on Breakfast